The liver is a vital organ – animals and people cannot survive without their livers.

 - To neutralise and break down toxic substances such as chemicals and some medications, for later elimination in bile or through the kidneys

-The liver is very good at regenerating itself (unlike other organs such as the kidneys), but serious damage to the liver can cause a rapid failure of its function – this is known as acute liver failure.
+The liver is very good at regenerating itself (unlike other organs such as the kidneys), but serious ongoing damage to the liver can cause long term failure of its function – this is known as chronic liver failure.
 Over 75% of the liver is usually damaged before liver failure occurs.

-What are the signs of acute liver failure?
+What are the signs of chronic liver failure?